Four-dimensional Gravity on a Covariant Noncommutative Space: Introduction

-In \cite{Chatzistavrakidis:2018vfi} (see also \cite{Manolakos:2018hvn,Manolakos:2018isw}), we started a programme realizing gravity as noncommutative gauge theory in three dimensions.
+In ref. \cite{Chatzistavrakidis:2018vfi} (see also \cite{Manolakos:2018hvn,Manolakos:2018isw}), we started a programme realizing gravity as a noncommutative gauge theory in three dimensions.
 Specifically, we considered three-dimensional noncommutative spaces based on SU(2) and SU(1,1), as foliations of fuzzy two-spheres \cite{Grosse:1993uq, Gere:2013uaa} and fuzzy two-hyperboloids \cite{Jurman:2013ota}, respectively.
 This onion-like construction led to a matrix model, which was analysed in a straightforward way.
-In the present work we would like to follow a different strategy, originally suggested by Yang \cite{Yang:1947ud}, as an extension of the first noncommutative model of Snyder \cite{Snyder:1946qz}, which preserves the spacetime isometries\footnote{This idea has been also revived recently by other authors \cite{Heckman:2014xha,Buric:2015wta,Sperling:2017dts} in connection to their research programmes.}.
-The latter is a property of the fuzzy sphere, but cannot be extended in other cases in a straightforward manner.
-The suggestion is that in order to formulate a fuzzy covariant noncommutative space, one has to employ a wider symmetry containing all generators of the first one.
-Then, in practice, in the case of the fuzzy de Sitter four-dimensional spacetime $\text{dS}_4$, that we would like to construct here, instead of using its algebra of generators, SO(1,4) we consider a larger one in which this can be embedded\footnote{The SO(5)$\sim$SO(1,4) in the present formalism, would have the same problem in its description by N$\times$N matrices, as in the fuzzy four-sphere case.}.
-Such algebras are the SO(1,5) or the conformal SO(2,4).
-The larger algebra, say SO(1,5) contains all the generators of the subalgebra SO(1,4) and the commutation relations of the latter are covariant as seen in the larger group.
+In the present work, we would like to follow a different strategy, originally suggested by Yang \cite{Yang:1947ud}, as an extension of the first noncommutative model of Snyder \cite{Snyder:1946qz}, which preserves the spacetime isometries\footnote{This idea has been also revived recently by other authors \cite{Heckman:2014xha,Buric:2015wta,Sperling:2017dts} in connection to their research programmes.}.